 - What types of training and support are offered?
 In person?
 Online?
 Do they have dedicated customer service people available by phone?
 What hours are they available?

 - Are their support people internal?
 Or will you have to work with a third party?

-- A legal software vendor may offer you a dedicated customer success person to help your firm make the most of the product’s features, like its analytics capabilities.
-If your team is unexperienced in data science and reporting, this concierge service can make the learning curve much less steep.
+- Does your legal software vendor offer you a dedicated customer success person to help your firm make the most of the product’s features?
+If your team is inexperienced in data science and reporting, this concierge service can make the learning curve much less steep.

 Whenever you consider a major business purchase, take a close look at the vendor’s plans to optimize and update your software over the long term.
 Pay special attention to how the vendor collects and prioritizes customer feedback and addresses information security.